How Much Does a U.S. Passport Cost in 2026? Passport Fees Explained

 In this Guide

-- What is the Difference between a Passport Book and Passport Card
+7. What is the Difference Between a Passport Book and a Passport Card?

-Passport costs in 2025 vary based on the applicant’s age, the type of passport requested (renewal or new passport), processing speed and delivery methods.
+Passport costs in 2026 vary based on the applicant’s age, the type of passport requested (renewal or new passport), processing speed and delivery methods.
 An adult passport book costs $130 + shipping when renewed by mail and $130 + $35 execution fee when applying for a first-time passport.
-Online renewals of eligible adult passports are $130 with no option for expedited processing or shipping.
+Online renewals of eligible adult passports are $130 with the option for 1 to 2 day shipping at an additional $22.05.

 Minors under 16 cannot renew a passport and must apply for a passport in person.
 The cost of a minor passport without expedited services is $100 + $35 execution fee.